 Check the request for the matching file or directory to ensure they are excluded from cache.

 When performing a cURL test, the option -I should be used to see the headers appropriately.
-Below is an example of a curl, with cache-control header highlighted.
+Below is an example of a curl, where the

 If you have any questions or would like any assistance setting up this rule, feel free to open up a chat with our 24/7 live support, we'll be happy to help you out.